ianAmpatin/SIMD-Programming-Project/README.md

 - AVX2 using XMM registers performed a notable decrease in execution time compared to the first two implementations.
 - AVX2 using YMM registers has the best results out of all the registers<br />
 *Will be further explained at the performance analysis part*

 ## Correctness Check
 ![image](https://github.com/user-attachments/assets/ee2d3e06-f407-4580-bf34-74400c3b0238)

+The basis for the correctness check is it uses the value gathered by implementing sdot function in C and using this value as reference to check the different kernels for error.
+To check C's correctness, by setting all the values for vectors a and b to 1 the answer must be the array size or vector size used which can be observed in the figures above in particular under the Program Output.
+It outputs their respective array sizes, for the correctness check the values used for each elements in vector1 is 2.0 and vector2 is 1.0 with vector size of 2<sup>20</sup> resulting in 2*2<sup>20</sup> or 2097152

 ## Performance Analysis